-- Have a birthday coming up?
-Save the leftover Halloween candy to stuff a piñata or put a couple pieces in each gift bag that you hand out.
+Have a birthday coming up?
+Save the leftover Halloween candy to stuff a piñata or put a couple of pieces in each gift bag that you hand out.

 A few pieces of candy will not make or break your health goals…but a lot will!